dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   end
 end
 ```
-_listing 6.26: A ruby implementation of an Array structure_
+_listing 6.26: A Ruby implementation of an Array structure_

 ``` ruby
 ary = BYOArray.new(2)